-The Thermoelasticity multiphysics interface (\implies) can be found under the Structural Mechanics branch (\implies) when adding a physics interface using the Model Wizard or the Add Physics window.
+The Thermoelasticity multiphysics interface ( ) can be found under the Thermal-Structure Interaction ( ) branch within the Structural Mechanics branch () when adding a physics interface using the Model Wizard or the Add Physics window.
 The thermoelastic effect results in local cooling of material under tension and heating of material that is compressed.
 Irreversible heat transfer occurs between the warm and cool regions of the solid, producing mechanical losses, which can be important, particularly for small structures.

-When this multiphysics interface is added, the Model Builder tree structure is populated with two physics interfaces (Solid Mechanics and Heat Transfer in Solids), and two Multiphysics couplings (Thermal Expansion and Temperature Coupling).
+When this multiphysics interface is added, the Model Builder tree structure is populated with two physics interfaces (Solid Mechanics and Heat Transfer in Solids), and the Thermal Expansion multiphysics coupling.